splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 # Configure the SC4S environment

+SC4S is almost entirely controlled through environment variables, which are read from a file at starteup.
+Create a file named
-Create a file named ``/opt/sc4s/env_file`` and add the following environment variables:
+``/opt/sc4s/env_file`` and add the following environment variables and values:

 ```dotenv
 SPLUNK_HEC_URL=https://splunk.smg.aws:8088